iggredible/Learn-Vim/ch12_search_and_substitute.md

 # Ch12.
-Search And Substitute
+Search and Substitute

 This chapter covers two separate but related concepts: search and substitute.
 Often when editing, you need to search multiple texts based on their least common denominator patterns.
 By learning how to use regular expressions in search and substitute instead of literal strings, you will be able to target any text quickly.